kberov/Ado/README.md

 # DESCRIPTION

-[Ado](https://metacpan.org/pod/Ado) is a framework and base application for web projects based on [Mojolicious](https://metacpan.org/pod/Mojolicious), written in the [Perl programming language](http://www.perl.org/).
+[Ado](https://metacpan.org/pod/Ado) is a framework and application for web-projects, based on [Mojolicious](https://metacpan.org/pod/Mojolicious), written in the [Perl programming language](http://www.perl.org/).

 Ado is a typical well structured,